Alanis Morissette: Early life and education

+Career

-1987–1992: Alanis and Now Is the Time
+1986–1993: Alanis and Now Is The Time

-Morissette recorded her first demo called "Fate Stay with Me", produced by Lindsay Thomas Morgan at Marigold Studios in Toronto, and engineered by Rich Dodson of Canadian classic rock band The Stampeders.
+Morissette is known for her emotive mezzo-soprano voice and confessional songwriting.
+She recorded her first demo called "Fate Stay with Me", produced by Lindsay Thomas Morgan at Marigold Studios in Toronto, and engineered by Rich Dodson of Canadian classic rock band The Stampeders.
 A second demo tape was recorded on cassette in August 1989 and sent to Geffen Records, but the tape has never been heard as it was stolen, among other records, in a burglary of the label's headquarters in October 1989.

 In 1991, MCA Records Canada released Morissette's debut album, Alanis, in Canada only.
-Morissette co-wrote every track on the album with its producer, Leslie Howe.
+She co-wrote every track on the album with its producer, Leslie Howe.
 The dance-pop album went platinum, and its first single, "Too Hot", reached the top 20 on the RPM singles chart.
 Subsequent singles "Walk Away" and "Feel Your Love" reached the top 40.
 Morissette's popularity, style of music and appearance, particularly that of her hair, led her to become known as the Debbie Gibson of Canada; comparisons to Tiffany were also common.
 During the same period, she was a concert opening act for rapper Vanilla Ice.
-Morissette was nominated for three 1992 Juno Awards: Most Promising Female Vocalist of the Year (which she won), Single of the Year and Best Dance Recording (both for "Too Hot").
+She was nominated for three 1992 Juno Awards: Most Promising Female Vocalist of the Year (which she won), Single of the Year and Best Dance Recording (both for "Too Hot").

-In 1992, she released her second album, Now Is the Time, a ballad-driven record that featured less glitzy production than Alanis and contained more thoughtful lyrics.
-Morissette wrote the songs with the album's producer, Leslie Howe, and Serge Côté.
+In 1992, Morisette released her second album, Now Is the Time, a ballad-driven record that featured less glitzy production than Alanis and contained more thoughtful lyrics.
+She wrote the songs with its producer, Leslie Howe, and Serge Côté.
 She said of the album, "People could go, 'Boo, hiss, hiss, this girl's like another Tiffany or whatever.'
 But the way I look at it... people will like your next album if it's a kick-ass one."
 As with Alanis, Now Is the Time was released only in Canada and produced three top 40 singles—"An Emotion Away", the minor adult contemporary hit "No Apologies" as well as "(Change Is) Never a Waste of Time".
-The industry considered it a commercial failure, however, since it sold only a little more than half the copies of her first album.
-With her two-album deal with MCA Records Canada complete, Morissette was left without a major label contract.
+The industry considered it a commercial failure since it sold only a little more than half the copies of her first album.
+By Morissette's account, she was dropped by MCA Canada thereafter as her musical identity was shifting in a direction that they weren't interested in developing.